bayoehafiz/slice-dash/bower_components/angular-modal-service/README.md

   };

-});
+}]);
 ```

 Calling `showModal` returns a promise which is resolved when the modal DOM element is created
 and the controller for it is created.
 The promise returns a `modal` object which contains the
-element created, the controller, the scope and a `close` promise which is resolved when the
+element created, the controller, the scope and two promises: `close` and `closed`.
+Both are
-modal is closed - this `close` promise provides the result of the modal close function.
+resolved to the result of the modal close function, but `close` is resolved as soon as the
+modal close function is called, while `closed` is only resolved once the modal has finished
+animating and has been completely removed from the DOM.

 The modal controller can be any controller that you like, just remember that it is always
 provided with one extra parameter - the `close` function.
 Here's an example controller